IoT-Based Patient Monitoring Systems: An Overview

 Heart Monitoring

-The internet of things is helping bridge the gap between consumer products and healthcare.
+The Internet of Things is helping bridge the gap between consumer products and healthcare.

 One application where this shift is apparent is heart monitoring.